RReverser/wasm-bindgen-rayon/README.md

 ### Usage without bundlers

-The default JS glue was designed in a way that works great with bundlers and code-splitting, but, sadly, not yet in browsers due to different treatment of import paths (see [`WICG/import-maps#244`](https://github.com/WICG/import-maps/issues/244) which might help unify those in the future).
+The default JS glue was designed in a way that works great with bundlers and code-splitting, but, sadly, not in browsers due to different treatment of import paths (see [`WICG/import-maps#244`](https://github.com/WICG/import-maps/issues/244)).

 If you want to build this library for usage without bundlers, enable the `no-bundler` feature for `wasm-bindgen-rayon` in your `Cargo.toml`: